 - Capital felony if you were caught selling more than 2,000 lbs.

-Most people equate driving while intoxicated with alcohol, but you can be charged with the offense if you are caught driving while stoned.
+Most people equate driving while intoxicated with alcohol, but you can be charged with the offense if you are caught driving while under the influence of marijuana as well.
 If a police officer pulls you over and finds that you do not have the normal use of your mental or physical capabilities because you ingested marijuana, you can be arrested for DWI.

-To determine the amount of the drug in your system you will have to submit to a chemical test of your urine or blood.
+To determine the amount of the drug in your system you may have to submit to a chemical test of your urine or blood.
 These tests are spotty though because marijuana can stay in your system for weeks.
-This makes it difficult to prove you were actually “stoned” when you were arrested for the offense.
+This makes it difficult to prove you were actually under the influence when you were arrested for the offense.
 You have the right to refuse a chemical test, but you will have your license suspended.

 Harris County offers repeat drug offenders the opportunity to participate in the Success Through Addiction Recovery (STAR) program.
 STAR is considered a drug court, and it allows repeat, non-violent drug offenders the chance to have their case dismissed once they complete the program.